 Going to the library is always a good idea; but, it’s even better for days when you’re forced to be inside due to weather.
 Obviously reading with your little one is something you can do at the library, but most libraries also offer educational toys like puzzles, building activities, LEGO tables, scavenger hunts, and more.

 To add some excitement to your day, check out a toy from your local library.
-I love this offering at Chesterfield County Public Libraries, because my kids are thrilled to have something new to play with, while I don’t have to worry about another toy creating clutter since we are only borrowing.
+I love this offering at Chesterfield County Public Libraries because my kids are thrilled to have something new to play with, and I don’t have to worry about another toy creating clutter since we are only borrowing it.
+Check out the RFM calendar for library programming!

 Richmond SPCA